Welcome to PanicTermination Blog!

 This tingling is a unique thing to you.
 It feels like having high-intensity micro-vibrations in the head like a small vibrator is placed inside the head.

 When this sensation comes up with trembling, you feel like you are having a paralysis attack.
 You feel that your nerves are closing up their function and are paralyzing you.

-4. You feel pressure and heaviness in several parts of the body like head, chest, and abdomen
+4. You feel pressure and heaviness in head, chest, and abdomen

 The pressure in the chest feels like the heart is exploding or a balloon is being blown up in the chest.
 You suspect that there are problems with the valves of the heart it is not pumping blood properly.

 You recall that how did your neighbor or relative have a heart attack of nowhere.
 YOU find it difficult not to believe in this thing.

 Similarly, you experience heaviness and pressure in the head.
 It feels like the head wants to blow up like a balloon.

 5. Breathlessness.
 It is very uncomforting as it gives the sensation of suffocation

 When panic strikes it is very common for you to feel that your lungs are working hard to get oxygen.
 They are generating long sighs and it is happening involuntarily.
 Despite breathing deep and fast you feel suffocation.